Taylor Swift: Musical styles

-With continuous musical reinventions, Swift was described as a musical "chameleon" by publications such as Time and the BBC.
-Her discography spans styles of pop, country, folk, and rock, with elements of R&B, hip-hop, and indie pop.
-She self-identified as a country musician with her first four studio albums, from Taylor Swift to Red.
-Her influences were female country artists of the 1990s such as Shania Twain, Faith Hill, LeAnn Rimes, the Dixie Chicks, and Keith Urban's country crossover sound with elements of rock, pop, and blues.
-The albums feature a country pop sound defined by instruments such as six-string banjo, mandolin, fiddle, a slight twang in Swift's vocals, and pop-rock melodies; Speak Now draws on rock styles of the 1970s and 1980s such as pop rock, pop-punk, and arena rock.
-Some critics argued that country was an indicator of Swift's songwriting rather than musical style and accused her of causing mainstream country to stray away from its roots.
+With continuous musical reinventions, Swift has been described as a "musical chameleon" by journalists and music analysts alike.
+Her discography spans styles of country, pop, and folk, incorporating subgenres like country pop, pop rock, synth-pop, country rock, electropop, and indie rock, with elements of rock, rap, electronica, indie pop, and R&B. Swift self-identified as a country musician with her first four albums, influenced by 1990s female country artists such as Shania Twain, Faith Hill, LeAnn Rimes, and the Dixie Chicks, as well as Keith Urban's incorporation of rock, pop, and blues into country music.
+The albums feature a country pop sound defined by instruments such as the six-string banjo, mandolin, and fiddle, a slight twang in Swift's vocals, and pop rock melodies; Speak Now expanded this sound with 1970s and 1980s rock influences, including pop-punk and arena rock.
+Some critics argued that country signified Swift's songwriting more than her musical style, and accused her of causing mainstream country to stray from its roots.

-After the critical debate around Reds eclectic pop, rock, and electronic styles, Swift chose 1980s synth-pop as a defining sound of her recalibrated pop artistry and image, inspired by the music of Phil Collins, Annie Lennox, Peter Gabriel, and Madonna.
+Reds incorporation of eclectic pop and rock styles, including Britrock, dance-pop, and dubstep, led to a critical debate over Swift's status as a country musician.
+Swift then chose 1980s synth-pop to recalibrate her artistic identity, inspired by the music of Phil Collins, Annie Lennox, Peter Gabriel, and Madonna.
 1989, the first album in this direction, incorporates electronic arrangements consisting of dense synthesizers and drum machines.
 Swift expanded on the electronic production on her next albums.
-Reputation consists of hip-hop, R&B, and EDM influences; maximalist arrangements of heavy bass and manipulated vocals; and an emphasis on rhythm.
-Lover incorporates eclectic sounds from country, pop-punk, and folk rock.
-Midnights and The Tortured Poets Department both have a minimalist synth-pop sound characterized by analog synthesizers, sustained bass notes, and simple drum machine patterns; while The Life of a Showgirl incorporates pop and soft rock.
-When Swift embraced a pop identity, rockist critics regarded it as an erosion of her country songwriting authenticity, but others considered it necessary for her artistic evolution and defended her as a pioneer of poptimism.
+Reputation features a trap-pop production with elements of hip-hop, R&B, and EDM, and maximalist arrangements of heavy bass and manipulated vocals.
+Lover is a pop album with a 1980s-influenced sound combining dream pop, synth-pop, and pop rock.
+Midnights and The Tortured Poets Department both have a minimalist synth-pop sound characterized by analog synthesizers, sustained bass notes, and simple drum machine patterns, although The Tortured Poets Department features a more understated production.
+The Life of a Showgirl incorporates pop and soft rock, featuring new wave-leaning compositions and prominent acoustic guitars.
+When Swift embraced a pop identity, rockist critics regarded it as an erosion of her country songwriting authenticity, while others considered it necessary for her artistic evolution and defended her as a pioneer of poptimism.

 Her 2020 albums Folklore and Evermore, described by some critics as "alternative", explore indie folk and rock styles.
 They incorporate a subtle, stripped-back soundscape with orchestrations, muted synthesizers, and drum pads.
 Evermore experiments with varied song structures, asymmetric time signatures, and diverse instruments.
-Critics deemed the indie styles a mature representation of Swift's singer-songwriter status and credited her with popularizing "alternative" music, although there were disagreements on this description.
+Critics deemed the indie styles a mature representation of Swift's singer-songwriter status and credited her with popularizing "alternative" music, although there was disagreement over this description.